explosion/healthsea/README.md

 ![](img/ner_guide.PNG)

-After the NER, the pipeline uses a modified model for Clause Segmentation based on the [benepar parser](https://github.com/nikitakit/self-attentive-parser), blinding entities and Text Classification.
-The model predicts four exclusive effects: `Positive, Negative, Neutral, and Anamnesis`.
+The pipeline uses a modified model that performs Clause Segmentation based on the [benepar parser](https://github.com/nikitakit/self-attentive-parser), Entity Blinding and Text Classification.
+It predicts four exclusive effects: `Positive, Negative, Neutral, and Anamnesis`.

 ![](img/clausecat_guide.PNG)

 ---

 ## 🪐 spaCy project
-The ```project``` folder contains a [spaCy project](https://spacy.io/usage/projects) with all training data and workflows.
+The ```project``` folder contains a [spaCy project](https://spacy.io/usage/projects) with all the training data and workflows.
-> It's required to have `spaCy` installed

 Use ```spacy project run``` inside the project folder to get an overview of all commands and assets.
 For more detailed documentation, visit the [project folders readme](https://github.com/thomashacker/healthsea/tree/main/project).